-The base salary for each of our NEOs was determined at the time they entered into their employment agreements or was as adjusted by the Compensation Committee following entry into such employment agreement.
-Salaries were set at a level commensurate with the NEO's duties and authorities, contributions, prior experience and sustained performance, and also accounted for the fact that as a start-up with limited funds, a significant portion of total compensation would initially be in the form of stock options for NEOs.
+Base salary for each of the NEOs was determined at the time they entered into their employment agreements.
+Salaries were set at a level commensurate with the NEO's duties and authorities, contributions, prior experience and sustained performance, and also accounted for the fact that as a start-up with limited funds, a significant portion of total compensation would initially be in the form of stock options for NEOs, other than Mr. Burns.
+In August 2020 and September 2020, respectively, each of Mr. Schmidt's and Mr. Canepa's salary was increased to \$350,000.
+On December 31, 2020, the compensation committee approved a further increase of Mr. Schmidt's and Mr. Canepa's salary to \$400,000 and an increase in Mr. Burns' salary to \$500,000.